 If you’re a manufacturer who is developing a new process or product, or improving an existing one, you probably qualify for R&D tax credit savings.

-‘We’re not big or high-tech enough.’
+‘We’re not big or technology focused.’

-Many Fortune 500 companies take advantage of the R&D tax credit, but small and mid-size companies qualify also.
+Many Fortune 500 companies take advantage of the R&D tax credit, but small and mid-size companies also qualify.
 In fact, not only is it unnecessary to have a specialized “R&D” department with people tinkering away in laboratories making new inventions, but anyone who is involved with development and innovation of a product or process can qualify.
 This can include technicians or production personnel who work on projects that improve the efficiencies of your process.

 ‘We checked, we do not qualify.’